 - Individual clients (consumers)

-- Business and corporate clients including municipalities
+- Business and corporate clients, including municipalities

-- Financial markets including rating agencies and bond investors
+- Financial markets, including rating agencies and bond investors

-- Regulatory bodies
+- Regulatory authorities

-- General public including future generations
+- The public, including future generations

-- Employees and other workers
+- Employees and other staff

-- Business partners including suppliers
+- Trade partners, including suppliers

 Process to determine material topics